jackieqwxw/Physics-ML-based-Drug-Discovery-Workflow/ML_methods/Boltz-2/README.md

 The official repository describes two main affinity-related outputs:   affinity_pred_value  and affinity_probability_binary

-According to the repository documentation:

-        affinity_probability_binary should be used to distinguish binders from decoys in hit discovery settings

-        affinity_pred_value is intended for comparing affinities among binders and is reported as log10(IC50), derived from IC50 values measured in μM
+According to the repository documentation:   affinity_probability_binary should be used to distinguish binders from decoys in hit discovery settings, affinity_pred_value is intended for comparing affinities among binders and is reported as log10(IC50), derived from IC50 values measured in μM.
 In this study, Boltz-2 outputs were collected and organized for downstream comparison with other binding affinity predictors used in the benchmark.

 ---
 ##  Citation